sebastianmonzel/webfiles-framework-php-doc/_posts/0000-02-40-remote-datastore.md

 ### Functionality

 To access datastores on other servers, datastores can be exposed as remote datastores.
-If you use PHP as server and client then you can use the predefined implementations.
+If you use PHP as server and client then you can use the predefined implementations for exposing and consuming remote datastores.

 ### API to access and store webfiles